Smooth, laid back, serene experience is what I got from this full-spectrum CBD oil. Feel it pairs well with physical activity and social situations.

 It’s possible my appetite was increased.

 The Blissco website currently lists the dominant terpenes in their cbd oil as including caryophyllene, bisabolol, humulene, and guaiol.
-I feel that particular contented glow around my face, which I’ve speculated might have something to do with caryophyllene, in present in this oil.
+I feel that particular contented glow around my face, which I’ve speculated might have something to do with caryophyllene, is present in this oil.

 Despite being a CBD dominant strain, the 1.5mg THC/ml is nothing to dismiss if your tolerance is low.
 Without a THC tolerance, a 0.5ml dose could offer me a noticeable, if mild high.
 Whereas, after building more of a tolerance, I felt comfortable dosing 1ml even on days when I did not particularly want to be high at all.

 One challenge in dosing is that the dropped I was provided does not indicate any measurements.
-You will need to provide your own when of measuring the oil if you wish to be accurate.
+You will need to provide your own when measuring the oil if you wish to be accurate.
 As a point of reference, the dropper seemed to fill up only about half way at most when attempting to get as much into the provided dropper as I could.
 The roughly half-full dropper measured out to 0.75ml.

 Update: About 1.5 months after I asked Blissco how much a full dropper holds, they responded with the following: